The Toolkit: Be disability confident on campus

-The Toolkit provides information, resources and guidance to university staff who are supporting students with disabilities as they search for placements, internships and graduate roles.
+The MyPlus Disability Confidence on Campus Toolkit provides information, resources and guidance to University staff who are supporting students with disabilities as they search for placements, internships and graduate roles.

 This provides an overview of the disability and student recruitment landscape and in particular the disparity between students with a disability, and those without, finding employment upon graduation.

 Disability is a broad term covering a multitude of disabilities and long-term health conditions.
 This section provides an overview of what is covered by the term disability and the common place disabilities that students at universities have.

 In order to be able to support students with disabilities into employment, we first need to understand what the challenges and barriers are that they face.
 This section provides insights into those challenges.

 This digital training for University staff, delivered as a webinar, is designed to build understanding of the specific challenges facing students with disabilities as they transition from education to employment and be in a position to support them with accurate information, resources and advice.

 The webinar covers the 5 pillars of disability confidence on campus:

 - Understanding the employment challenges facing students with disabilities

 - My ‘Plus’: identifying your strengths to stand out from the crow